mdoyle91/lingua-franca-museum-translator-app/README.md

 http://www.museuafrobrasil.org.br/visite/planeje-sua-visita/entrada-e-horario-de-funcionamento

-And Google Translate was used to translate text from Portuguese into English and Spanish.
+Google Translate was used to translate text from Portuguese into English and Spanish.

 ChatGPT was used to enhance the styling.